willGraham01/PiranhasHalfyord/setting.md

 The building has guest lodgings on the first floor and a large meeting hall on the ground.
 The meeting hall contains a hearth and the bar, which backs onto the kitchen.
 There is a mezzanine level above the hearth for patrons, which leads to the guest rooms, and a private staircase behind the bar that leads to the owner's lodgings.
-A trapdoor behind the bar leads down to the cellar and, unbeknownst to the public, leads to a secret storeroom which is the base of the Piranhas gang.
+A door behind the bar leads down to the cellar and, unbeknownst to the public, leads to a secret hideout which is the base of the Piranhas gang.

-This section of the basement is also accessible from a sewer grate outside the rear of the building.
+The tavern and hideout are [split into two locations with separate maps](#mapped-locations), with the cellar door leading between the two.

-## The Piranhas' Hideout
+#### The Piranhas' Hideout

 FIXME write after tidying up copied content
 The recreation room is rectangular, approximately twice as long as it is deep.